 When a rotator cuff muscle or tendon is injured, often it is for one of the following reasons:

 - Tearing: A tear in the rotator cuff happens when the muscles have become weak from activity or age.
 Most of the time, it’s a slow process caused by repetitive lifting or overhead activity.
-It can also occur with one injury to the shoulder (such as a fall or dropping heavy weight and catching it with the arm).
+It can also occur with one injury to the shoulder (such as a fall or dropping a heavyweight and catching it with the arm).
 Occasionally bone spurs may grow irritating or tearing the tendons.
 Symptoms include pain shooting down the arm and weakness.

 - Tendinitis: When tendinitis occurs, it’s typically because of overuse of the shoulder.
 Repetitive activities in sports such as baseball, tennis, or skiing, can result in this injury.
 It can also happen because of repetitive motions that are a result of working at a desk all day with poor posture – the tiny motions needed for typing and moving the mouse can add up over time.

 All three of these injuries are common and are treated with physical therapy, ice, and rest.
 Upon initial consultation for an injury, our therapists will help discover the behaviors that are causing the pain.
 With proper training and education, most of our patients are able to work through the injury, recover, and prevent it from happening again.
-Our therapists will work through a series of exercise and other treatments to help regain pain-free movement and strength.
+Our therapists will work through a series of exercises and other treatments to help regain pain-free movement and strength.

 If you have lingering pain in your shoulder, you don’t have to suffer anymore.
 Give us a call to schedule your consultation.